-During the past fiscal year, Dr. Tessier-Lavigne and Messrs.
-Flatley and Nelsen served on our compensation committee.
-None of the members of our compensation committee is or has at any time been an officer or was during 2019 an employee of our company.
+During fiscal year 2021, Dr. Tessier-Lavigne, Mr. Flatley, Mr. Nelsen and Ms. Thornberry served on our compensation committee.
+None of the members of our compensation committee is or has at any time been an officer or was during 2021 an employee of our company.
 None of our executive officers currently serves, or in the past year has served, as a member of the board of directors or compensation committee (or other board committee performing equivalent functions) of any entity that has one or more of its executive officers serving on our board of directors or compensation committee.